What is ParrotOS?

 The user can still open root consoles, launch security tools with privileged permissions and use the system without limits.
-The only thing that changes is that all the critical user applications are now protected from very bad behaviors and common exploit techniques, and the damages caused by advanced exploits are very limited.
+The only thing that changes is that all the critical user applications are now protected from very bad behaviors and common exploit techniques, or even zero-days, and the damages caused by advanced exploits are very limited.

 Parrot comes with automount functions disabled by default, to allow forensics acquisitions to be performed in a safe way.
-The global automount policy is configured in a redundant way in all the layers of the system stack, from the noautomount kernel option passed by default at boot, to the specific file manager settings to disable auto mount and plug&play features.
+The global automount policy is configured in a redundant way in all the layers of the system stack, from the noautomount kernel option passed by default at boot, to the specific file manager settings to disable auto mount and plug & play features.

 Don't forget that the disks are still recognized by the system, and the system will mount them without protections if the user accidentally open them.